stephencweiss/stephencharlesweiss.com/content/guides/setting-up-new-mac.md

 I store an example of my `.ssh/config` file in my [dotfiles repo on Github](https://github.com/stephencweiss/dotfiles).

+## Setting Up Git For Multiple Profiles

+If it's a work machine, or there's a reason to have multiple git profiles, check out [Managing Multiple Git Configurations](https://stephencharlesweiss.com/blog/2019-12-18/git-config-multiple-settings)

 ## Applications To Install Manually

 I like Homebrew a lot for managing my applications, so let's start there.